is-leeroy-jenkins/Badger/README.md

 - libEGL.dll
 - libGLESv2.dll

-#### Whilst these are technically listed as optional, the browser is unlikely to function without these files.
+#### These are technically listed as optional, but the browser is unlikely to function without these files.

 - CefSharp.Core.dll, CefSharp.dll
 - CefSharp.Core.Runtime.dll